Policies and Procedures

 Should you wish to swap your course or enroll late, you may do so through my.SMU through the add period (see Dates & Deadlines), subject to seat availability.
 Professor permission may also be required after the start of term.

 Once enrolled, students receive instructions via email on how to connect to course resources and technology.
-Checking email before and during online courses is essential.
+Checking email before and during online language courses is essential.
 All online students must have reliable internet access, and a device with webcam, audio, microphone, and recording functionality.

-* Online courses in Jan Term begin immediately following the end of fall term and continue throughout the winter break.
+* Online language courses in Jan Term begin immediately following the end of fall term and continue throughout the winter break.

 Taking a class Pass/Fail, and Course repeats